MS in Athletic Training

 - Graduate Essay

-When deemed necessary by the application selection committee, interviews could be conducted.
+If an application is deemed acceptable by the application selection committee, interviews will be conducted.
 Individual interviews will be established based on student and committee preference.
-Possible interview formats include; phone, computerized video phone, or in-person.
+Possible interview formats include; phone, computerized video, or in-person.

 Additional Program Fees will include:

 - Clinical Lab Fees are $75.00 per academic semester